 In the fifth episode of Hashing it Out with Becky Liggero, DotWallet Founder Lin Zheming and BitBoss CTO Alex Shore discuss the benefits of their recently announced partnership and how it opens more opportunities within the iGaming industry.
-DotWallet is the most used BSV wallet with a large userbase mostly coming from Southeast Asia, while Colorado-based iGaming firm BitBoss is the one responsible for running Dragon BSV Casino, a mobile casino built on the BSV blockchain centered in Southeast Asia.
+DotWallet is the most used BSV Hackathon wallet with a large userbase mostly coming from Southeast Asia, while Colorado-based iGaming firm BitBoss is the one responsible for running Dragon BSV Casino, a mobile casino built on the BSV blockchain centered in Southeast Asia.

 Western iGaming operators has always found the Southeast Asian region difficult to penetrate when it comes to branding, player trust and secure payments.
 With Dragon BSV Casino placing their trust on BitBoss, the iGaming firm has opened up opportunities for other operators to get into the Southeast Asian market.
 Western operators can now easily launch their own white-label brand through BitBoss and gain access to the region.

 “Basically, we are leveraging the large userbase that DotWallet has, it’s a win-win from the perspective of we can offer DotWallet more content and [Dragon Casino] shows up in their app center for regions that it’s allowed,” Shore said.

 “And then for us, we have a whole new channel of users that we can now access.
 So people see our technology in DotWallet that otherwise wouldn’t know about it.
 They can tap on it.
 They can link over to our app and do real-money gaming immediately and very easily by transferring BSV from their DotWallet wallet to their Dragon wallet,” Shore added.